Overview

 Headline Block

-Using the same techniques, we'll create the Headline block.
-The editable fields for this block will be Headline Text.
+We'll create the headline Block using the same approach.
+The editable fields for this Block will be Headline Text.

 <table width="579" border="0" align="center" cellpadding="0" cellspacing="0" class="mobile_width">